NCEA Compatibility

 Let us look at how the statement is created.

-We shall first assume that during the input stage the user entered the following data: Tom Thumb for the emplohee’s name and 20, 30 respectively for the hours and rate.
+We shall first assume that during the input stage the user entered the following data: Tom Thumb for the employee’s name and 20, 30 respectively for the hours and rate.
 Thus, after processing is complete, the variables we wish to store in the database have values as shown in the table below.

 The SQL statement must therefore look as follows: